shrivastava95/twitter-degen/README.md

 # Twitter Link Scraper API

-This project provides a simple local API server to categorize and scrape basic information from Twitter URLs (Tweets and Profiles).
+Simple local API server to categorize and scrape basic information from Twitter URLs (Tweets and Profiles) using `agent-twitter-client`.

 ## Features